finwistic

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala

-Magnitude vs duration: why intraday beats swing for his style
+Magnitude vs duration: why intraday fits his personality

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala